AstroFatheddin/BlackHole-Lensing-Simulation/README.md

 # BlackHole-Lensing-Simulation
-Gravitational Lensing of a Star Cluster due to a moving rotating blackhole.
+Inverse Ray Shooting based simulation of Gravitational Lensing of a Star Cluster due to a moving rotating blackhole.